oswee/oswee/infra/ansible/README.md

 Most likely You don't want to use this collection ATM.

+ATM I don't care about role reusability.
+It works only on my hardware and setup (Fedora).

 ## Usage

 **DOT'T ATTEMPT TO RUN __ROOT__ PLAYBOOK IN A SINGLE PLAY!**